 Our other therapies, such as soft tissue techniques, electric muscle stimulation, ice/ heat therapies and homeopathic consultations provided Joe additional relief.
 It took about 4 months of care, but the facial numbness and neck and cheek pain subsided.
 Joe was able to heal without drugs or surgery!

 We can help you with Chiropractic Care of Facial Numbness and Neck Pain After a Car Accident

 At Meiri Chiropractic we spend the time necessary to examine, diagnose and treat every neuromusculoskeletal condition and various ailments you have.
 Chiropractic is a holistic and natural way to not only treat existing conditions, but to keep your body in its best working condition.
-We have been offering effective chiropractic care in North Palm Beach since 2006.
+We have been offering effective chiropractic care in Palm Beach county since 2006.
 Many of our patient reviews note our excellence.
 Call us today at 561-253-8984 to make an appointment or to find out more about Chiropractic Care of Facial Numbness and Neck Pain After a Car Accident.